 - Increase oven temperature to 450 degrees F.

-- Bake sweet potatoes for 50-60 minutes or until soft.
+- Place the sweet potatoes on a cookie sheet and bake them for 50-60 minutes or until soft.

-- Carefully, slice open and scoop out flesh.
+- Remove the potatoes from the over, and carefully slice them open and scoop out the flesh.

-- Add butter and mix well.
-Add sugar, heavy cream, eggs, nutmeg, cinnamon, cloves, lemon juice and vanilla extract.
+- Add the flesh to your stand mixer and mix the sweet potatoes.
+Add the butter and mix well.
+Add the sugar, heavy cream, eggs, nutmeg, cinnamon, cloves, lemon juice and vanilla extract.
+Beat until smooth.

 - Pour the pie filling into the baked, cooled pie crust.